dhodge180/ChessNavigator/README.md

 ## For pre-stored analysis

-If you wish to be able to navigate a pre-determined tree then the path can be written in FEN_LIST in advance.
+If you wish to be able to navigate a pre-determined tree then the path can be written in PROBLEM_LIST in advance.
 Sample syntax is as follows:

 e2e4 e7e5 g1f3 b8c6 * f1b5 a7a6 < f1c4 f8c5 * b2b4 c5b4 < c2c3 d7d5 << d2d4 e5d4 H g1f3 g7g5 f3g5